 Orbera and Reshape

-The Orbera and Reshape gastric balloons are similar in regard to placement and how they work.
+The Orbera and Reshape gastric balloons are similar regarding placement and how they work.
 The placement procedure takes no more than a half hour to perform.
 You will most likely be able to return home the same day.

-Once you are comfortable, the specialist or support staff inserts a plastic mouth guard between your teeth.
+Once comfortable, the specialist or support staff inserts a plastic mouth guard between your teeth.
 This device is necessary for keeping your mouth open during the procedure.

 The scope is removed before a deflated gastric balloon is passed into your stomach.
 The balloon is then inflated with air or saline solution.

 The specialist passes the scope into your stomach one final time to check that the balloon is in the proper position and properly inflated.

 The Obalon gastric balloon works a bit differently.
 Instead of passing a deflated balloon into your stomach, you will swallow the balloon like a pill.
 You take the tablet with a glass of water, just as you would a vitamin.

 Read our article: Obalon Balloon System Puts You Back in Charge of Your Health.

 Throughout the six-month treatment, up to three balloons will be placed in your stomach.
 Unlike Orbera and Reshape, a scope is not used with Obalon until the balloons are removed.